 Sea-Level Geophysics

-Along the Gulf Coast, relative sea level change is also affected by subsidence connected to fluid extraction and glacial isostatic adjustment.
-As part of local fieldwork, we combine multi-mission InSAR and GNSS observations to map contemporary land motion at neighborhood scales, and use Bayesian poromechanical models to project subsidence under scenarios of recharge, pumping, and extraction.
-These modeling and remote observations complement a growing network of GNSS interferometric reflectometry tide-gauge stations our group is maintaining in southeastern Texas.
-Together, these data and models can be used to represent regional processes contributing to vertical land motion (VLM) in probabilistic frameworks like FACTS.
-Our group also works closely with CFAR and SPEED to incorporate our observations and simulations in community vulnerability metrics that inform planning.
+Along the Gulf Coast, relative sea level rise is impacted by subsidence connected to fluid extraction and land use.
+As part of local fieldwork, we combine multi-mission InSAR and GNSS observations with drone-borne SAR observations to map contemporary land motion at neighborhood scales.
+Using Bayesian poromechanical models we can then project subsidence under scenarios of recharge, pumping, and extraction.
+These modeling and remote observations complement a growing network of GNSS interferometric reflectometry tide-gauge stations our group is building in southeastern Texas.
+Together, these data and models can be used to represent regional processes contributing to vertical land motion (VLM) in probabilistic sea-level projection frameworks.

 Andrew Hoffman